rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 Account administrators can manage permission levels in the **User Management** section of the [Cloud Control Panel](https://login.rackspace.com).
-Submit a request to your account administrator for **Full** access to your account or **Administrative** access to Cloud Files for your subuser account.
+Submit a request to your account administrator for **Full** access to your account or **Administrative** access to Cloud Files for your sub-user account.

 #### What does Cloud Backup cost?